 Bladder cancer (BC) is the cancer of the urinary tract and is a common cancer of the urinary tract too.
 Even with the advancement of technology and diagnosis methods, its prognosis is still not up to the mark due to a variety of reasons, such as recurrence and metastasis (spread of cancer from the place of origin to other body parts).
 Recent grape seed extract-based studies have promising results for Bladder cancer.

 Grapeseed is a gift of nature.
 Nature has got tons of cancer fighters.
 Many fruits and vegetables have some kind of chemopreventive agent.
 Speaking of grape seed extract (GSE), it contains lots of antioxidants.
-The interest of consumers has peaked due to the fact that the antioxidants in the grape seed are superior to even Vitamin C and Vitamin E. Besides, why the demand for grape seed for cancer prevention is increasing can be attributed to the high content of antioxidants in the form of proanthocyanidins.
+The interest of consumers has peaked due to the fact that the antioxidants in the grape seed are superior to even Vitamin C and Vitamin E. The demand for grape seed for cancer prevention is due to the high content of antioxidants in the form of proanthocyanidins.
 We will elucidate here how we can use grape seed extract for bladder cancer.

 Why grape seed extract?

-Grape seeds are something derived from plants.
 We have long known that bioactive compounds in grape seed extracts selectively target many types of cancer cells.
-The medicinal use of plants and other natural extracts can be traced back for centuries in different cultures.
 Despite this history, it is only recently that technology has made it possible to truly explore the link between plants and a particular disease, cancer.

-The grape seed extract is derived from the oil derived from the ground grapes of red wine.
+The grape seed extract is an extract from red wine grapes’ oil.
 The extract contains a substance called proanthocyanidins, which, as we said earlier, have antioxidant properties.
 This contributes to its cancer-fighting abilities.

 Grape seed extract for bladder cancer